Dev

 FAQ

-Can I use these strings directly in Jest or Pytest parameterised tests?
+can I use these strings directly in jest or pytest parameterized tests

 Yes.
-Copy the output list and format it as an array or list literal in your test file.
-In Jest, feed it to test.each(); in Pytest, use @pytest.mark.parametrize.
-Each string becomes a separate test case, so failures are reported individually and are easy to isolate.
+Copy the list and format it as an array or list literal in your test file.
+In Jest, pass it to test.each(); in Pytest, use @pytest.mark.parametrize.
+Each string becomes a separate test case and failures are reported individually.
+For email or URL tests, split the generated list into expected-valid and expected-invalid sets and mark each group accordingly.